 Along this goes the notion of jobs becoming separated from companies - and companies becoming platforms.
 There is a fundamental shift happening in the nature of work.
 Lawrence Katz- Harvard Economist- named this the future of “self-sufficient artisans” (Gigster, 2018).
 In this new working environment there will be a large scale transition towards talent management platforms for the matching and managing of talent, just as the retail sector transitioned from conventional stores to platforms as Amazon.

-Further, hiring talend permanently does not guarantee that positions will permanently be filled.
+Further, hiring talent permanently does not guarantee that positions will permanently be filled.
 According to Christopher Null, one of the main concerns of tech companies is new hires leaving within six months of starting a new position (Hewlett Packard Enterprise, 2017).
 Hiring elastically eliminates this issue, as it allows companies to speedily scale teams and hire on demand.
 Companies hiring remotely are not only ought to be more scalable and cost-efficient, but also have the potential to be more diverse than “centralized” teams.

 Diversity as a superpower